commercialhaskell/stack/CONTRIBUTING.md

 [stable branch](https://github.com/commercialhaskell/stack/tree/stable).

-The specific versions of the online documentation (eg `v: v2.7.5`) are generated from the content of files at the point in the responsitory's history specified by the corresponding release tag.
+The specific versions of the online documentation (eg `v: v2.7.5`) are generated from the content of files at the point in the repository's history specified by the corresponding release tag.
 Consequently, that content is fixed once released.